-These are the Best Online Kids Cooking Classes
+These Are the Best Online Cooking Classes for Kids

 Kate Sonders, an accomplished home cook and former cheesemaking apprentice, turned her in-person Westchester cooking classes virtual at the beginning of the quarantine.
 Now she teaches weekly all-ages kids cooking classes on Wednesdays at 4pm EST. Her classes include recipes from around the world, comfort food, healthy recipes, and sweets.
 As her loyal following continues to increase, she plans to add more classes to the schedule.